gentoo/matrix/README.md

 # Matrix Gentoo overlay

-This Gentoo overlay contains clients and servers for the Matrix protocol
+This Gentoo overlay contains clients and servers for the [Matrix](https://matrix.org/) protocol.

 ## Installation